AndersDeath/holy-theory/content/algorithms/insertion-sort.md

 **In-place Sorting**: It sorts elements by moving them within the array, without requiring additional storage space.

-**Stable**: The algorithm is a stable sorting algorithm, meaning that it preserves the relative order of equal elements.
+**Stable**: It is a stable sorting algorithm, meaning that it preserves the relative order of equal elements.

 **Adaptive**: Insertion sort is adaptive to some extent.
 If the input list is almost sorted, it can perform better than its worst-case time complexity.